Pazhuvil: Location

 Pazhuvil village is very close to the city yet retains many qualities of an age old Kerala village.
-It has all modern facilities for dwellers (hospital, schools, church, Masjid, auditoriums, etc.).
+It has all modern facilities for dwellers (hospital, ancient temples, schools, church, Masjid, auditoriums, etc.).
 It is divided into east and west officially and is surrounded by paddy fields.
+Pazhuvil has four Major Hindu temples, Subrahmanian, Shiva (Vendrasseri), Vettaikkaran and Vishnumaaya Kutti Chathan and several other family owned temples.

 The main centers are the Sree Gokulam Arts and Science College Junction, Chazhoor road junction, Hospital junction, Pazhuvil centre, Panchayat junction and Gayathri bus stop.
 There is an aided school (more than seventy years old) "St Antony's HSS" run by the church, and a private CBSE school along with college.
+Two Juma Masjid available in Pazhuvil.
+One situated near Pazhuvil Center and other on Pazhuvil West.
+St. Antony's Church made Pazhuvil very popular.

 Landmarks

-The village has a well run Mission hospital and a Homeopathic hospital for the health care of the villagers.
+The village has a mission hospital and a homeopathic hospital for the health care of the villagers.
 The government run veterinary hospital is nearly 50 years old and helps villagers to maintain their livestock.
 Aided school (St Antony's HSS).
 St Antony's Church.

 History

-The Village boasts of one of the early movers in the Co-operative movement in the state.
+The Village was one of the early movers in the co-operative movement in the state.
 The Pazhuvil Service Co-operative Society is more than a century old.
-For many years villagers were depending on the Bank run the Society for their financial transactions.
-It is one of the leading co-operative banks of the District.
+For many years villagers were depending on the bank run the society for their financial transactions.
+It is one of the leading co-operative banks of the district.
 The financial transactions of the NRI's also has helped the growth of the bank.
 The contribution of the bank to the farming.